-Quinn sets up a meeting with Peter, the owner of Final Cut Cinemas, to talk about the asbestos management plan for the property and to plan for an asbestos survey.
-They agree that the asbestos survey should be carried out when the cinema is closed, and that Peter will be at the Silver Circle to give the surveyor access to the building.
+Quinn sets up a meeting with Peter, the property manager for Final Cut, to talk about the asbestos management plan for the property and to plan for an asbestos survey.
+They agree that the asbestos survey should be carried out when the cinema is closed, and that Peter will be on site to give the surveyor access to the building.